 Each of these involves damage or additional stress to the joints of the body.
 With this extra demand, the body can find it difficult to meet the requirements and result in osteoarthritis of the joints.

 There are some causes that have been commonly associated with osteoarthritis, despite the fact that there is very little evidence to support them.
 For example, exercise and using the joints regularly has not been found to increase the risk of the condition.
-Likewise, cracking knuckles has not been found to have an affect on the likelihood of developing osteoarthritis.
+Likewise, cracking knuckles has not been found to have an effect on the likelihood of developing osteoarthritis.

 There has been a significant amount of research to support a hereditary link to osteoarthritis.
 It has been observed that there is a greater prevalence of the disease among siblings and this association is more marked between identical twins.